 ASU faculty and staff have the right to:

-- Require students with disabilities to provide proof of registration with the Counseling Student Disability Services Center (CSDS)
+- Require students with disabilities to provide proof of registration with the Counseling and Student Accessibility Services (CSAS)

 - Expect students with disabilities to communicate their requests for accommodations in a timely manner ( recommended 2 weeks into the semester)

 - Uphold standards for courses and expect that, with or without accommodations, students with disabilities will complete the same or equal course requirements

 ASU faculty and staff have the responsibility to:

 - Ensure that reasonable accommodations are arranged, provided, or allowed

 - Provide information and materials in alternative formats upon request

 - Treat all students with the same fundamental fairness

 - Follow the confidentiality guidelines and laws outlined in this document